jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ### But we have variable bonuses

-Variable means "will be zero when shit hits the fan".
+Variable means "equal to zero when shit hits the fan".

 For the sake of comparison with my current salary all your variable bonuses will be assigned a value of &euro; 0 (and for fairness I will also consider my current variable bonuses to be &euro; 0 as well, though that generally doesn't work in your favor as most of my salary is static).

+### Okay okay, what number are we talking?

+If I were working full time, my monthly salary would be somewhere between 1.5 and 1.75 times the Dutch modal income.

 ## The salary you offer me is not maxed out